LaurenceWroe/Geospatial-modelling-radiotherapy-access/README.md

 To Do (27/08/2025)
-- Data flow chart update (Sophia) DONE AND PUT IN SLIDES FOR CHANGES AND ADDITIONS
+- Data flow chart update (Sophia) DONE (AND PUT IN SLIDES FOR CHANGES AND ADDITIONS)
 - generalising code to run for all countries using GLOBOCAN data (Archie)
-- Optimal RT treatment maps using Australian paper data (Sophia) DONE
+- Optimal RT treatment maps using Australian paper data (Sophia) DONE (although could do with using better database)
 - How TravelTime code could be used in flow chart of what the tools does (Sophia) DONE
 - Probability maps (Archie)
 - GUI fix: close resampling loading output after it has loaded
 - Once probability maps are good to go, add option to GUI which allows a checkbox of all maps made --> look at run_country_analysis.py file
 - Add relevant maps and comments to presentation slides (Archie and Sophia)
 - we need GUI to produce just population density maps!
+DONE (saves maps to a_population_density)